LitDoc

 Once this configuration is applied by running guix ld build emacs

-and reloading the shell, source ~/.bashrc
+and reloading the shell, source ~/.bashrc, typing in e on the terminal

 should launch Emacs in daemon-mode.